Rio Tinto to drop 1 billion euro Portugal project: sources

-LISBON Mining giant Rio Tinto (RIO.L) has decided not to participate in a planned iron ore project worth over 1 billion euros (789.6 million pounds) in Portugal, but the government remains confident it will find prospectors as other foreign firms remain interested, two sources close to the process told Reuters on Wednesday.
+LISBON Mining giant Rio Tinto (RIO.L) has decided not to participate in a planned iron ore project worth over 1 billion euros ($1.23 billion) in Portugal, but the government remains confident it will find prospectors as other foreign firms remain interested, two sources close to the process told Reuters on Wednesday.

 "The Moncorvo mines project will go ahead, but most likely without Rio Tinto," said one of the sources, adding that although formally the talks with the Anglo-Australian miner have not ended yet, the result was practically clear.
 "Rio Tinto is choosing to give up smaller projects and Moncorvo should be one of them."